 Tip #2: Play shops

 Help them get some tins from the kitchen, then get them to set up their own shop.
 They can add prices to the tins and even make their own money.
-Their toys can be customers – they could even get them stand 2 metres apart!
+Their toys can be customers – or maybe you'd like to have a browse?

 Tip #3: The tidy up game